 The museum itself takes up several rooms on the first floor.
 The ground floor is taken up by a fairly posh restaurant.
 I have only been for lunch, when it was baby-friendly, although we took our own travel high chair.
 I would guess that the evening is a more sophisticated affair best saved for when you have a babysitter.

-If you are not eating, the museum has a small entrance fee; in 2017 it’s 4 Euros for adults and children under 6 are free.
+If you are not eating, the museum has a small entrance fee; in 2017 it was 4 Euros for adults and children under 6 are free.
 For this you also get an audio guide in either German or English.
 Baby D liked pressing the buttons.
 Don’t expect to actually listen to much of it with a toddler – it is hand-held, so I had to keep putting it down to chase after D. It might work better if it had headphones.

 The museum is small and starts with some general history of the building and the area.
 It also covers the building of the railway and the Arlberg tunnel.
 The second half of the museum is dedicated to the growth of skiing in the area and information on some local skiing heros.